Will, Trust & Estate Planning Attorney

 As a Result, Not Having a Will Can Lead to Many Problems, Including Fighting Among Survivors for Family Heirlooms.
 Don’t Let this be Your Legacy.

-As both a Certified Public Accountant and a Massachusetts estate planning attorney, I help clients create effective estate plans that protect their interests during life and effectuate the distribution as desired upon death.
+As a Massachusetts estate planning attorney, I help clients create effective estate plans that protect their interests during life and effectuate the distribution as desired upon death.
 Once I understand your estate distribution wishes, I can work with you to create an affordable estate plan based upon your needs.

 Please call to ask for our FREE estate planning kit.
 We are happy to meet at a time that is convenient for you to discuss your estate planning needs.